-6 Incentives
+6 INCENTIVES

-Because the current thinking of the LAP steering committee is to operate the scheme as non-mandatory (which is also the Australian approach), it is necessary to identify and adopt one or more incentives or concessions that will encourage operators to participate in the scheme.
-The only incentive that has been accepted by the KwaZulu-Natal and Mpumalanga provincial authorities to date is the principle of "weigh-less", i.e. limiting the weighing of accredited operator vehicles to spot checks, preferably when the weighbridge is not busy.
-Accredited operators will thus benefit from reduced delays at provincial weighbridges and roadside checks.
-Other possible incentives that are being investigated include:
+Because LAP is a self-regulation scheme, and thereby non-mandatory (which is also the Australian approach), it is necessary to identify and adopt incentives or concessions that will encourage operators to participate in the scheme.

+The first incentive to be accepted by the KwaZulu-Natal and Mpumalanga provincial authorities is the principle of "weigh-less", i.e. limiting the weighing of accredited operators' vehicles to spot checks, preferably when the weighbridge is not busy.
+Accredited operators have already benefited from reduced delays at provincial weighbridges and roadside checks.
+The regulative authorities also benefit by being able to focus their law enforcement efforts on noncompliant operators.